 – Download and print out the Organizer Printables Pack.
 Click the link, download and save the file to your computer and then print out the pages.
 You can use them all or just pick and choose which pages you think will work best for you because I want these to be helpful for you.
 The pages are formatted to 8.5×11″ and the file is in PDF format.

-– Turn on the Scotch™ Thermal Laminator and let it warm up completely.
+– Turn on your Thermal Laminator and let it warm up completely.
 The little ready light will turn blue when you’re ready to go.
 Make sure the laminator is ready before you try to use it; you’ll get the best results that way.

-– While the laminator warms up, put each organizer page into a Scotch™ Thermal Pouch.
+– While the laminator warms up, put each organizer printables page into a thermal pouch.
 Pull the two layers of the pouch apart – one side of the pouch is sealed.
 Lay the page on one side of the pouch and fold the pouch back over.

 – When the laminator is ready and your page is positioned in the pouch, line up the pouch on the paper tray of the laminator.
 In complete honesty: I loved everything about this laminator, except the paper tray.
 It has a fabulous fold up design, but because of that it is not very sturdy.
 I never had the tray collapse or anything, but it was pretty flimsy.
 But the cord wrapped away into the bottom of the machine and that almost made up for the unimpressive paper tray.
 And it had zero effect on the outcome of the pages.

 – Gently slide the page into the machine until it starts to pull it through.
 Let go and the machine will pull it through.

 – When the page completely comes out the other side, lay it down on a flat surface until it cools to prevent any curling or weird wrinkles.